50 years of digitisation and EA

-It includes a list of EA references and a characterisation of the digital enterprise.
+It concludes with a characterisation of the digital enterprise.

 Business roles and processes have always required technologies for information storage and communication.

-Since dawn of the Information Age c1970, those technologies have increasingly been “digital”.
+Since dawn of the Information Age c1970, information technologies have increasingly been “digital”.

 The Information Age brought new opportunities, but also new difficulties.